 Unless instructed otherwise, all assignments are due at the start of class.
-Students must contact the instructor to request approval and a new deadline at least twelve hours in advance if work cannot be submitted by the due date.
+Students must contact the professor to request approval and a new deadline before 22:00/10:00P.M. on the night before the due date if work cannot be submitted in time.
 A doctor’s note or other proof may be requested as a condition of such approval.
 No comments will be provided for late work.
-The instructor will determine specific grade reductions based on timely prior notification, whether revised deadlines are met, and similar factors.
-Late work will be accepted and graded only if a new deadline is arranged with the instructor in advance.
-Late work submitted without prior instructor approval will not be accepted, and will be assigned a grade of 0%.
+The professor will determine specific grade reductions based on timely prior notification, whether revised deadlines are met, and similar factors.
+Late work will be accepted and graded only if a new deadline is arranged with the professor in advance.
+Late work submitted without prior professor approval will not be accepted, and will be assigned a grade of 0%.

 Extra Credit Policy

 No extra credit will be available in this course.

 Course Grade of Incomplete

 In circumstances of absolutest extremity, a grade of Incomplete will be considered at the end of the semester only if the student has attended nearly all of the class sessions, has a passing grade, and has signed and submitted an Incomplete Contract (using the Department’s form), and has obtained the professor’s signature on it.